Search for Planning Information Using a Map

 A map will then be drawn including that address.
 Right click in the area surrounded by a green line.
 This will then bring up the records for that area.
 Basic information about applications is then view-able on screen- you may need to scroll across the page to see everything.
 You can download the information as spreadsheet.

-Once you have got all the planning application numbers from the file you can then search by application number using the ‘search applications’ page or from the homepage and see the full application details.
+Once you have got all the planning application numbers from the file, search by application number only.

 Detailed instructions for map searches are available from the ‘Help’ and ‘AccessKeys’ buttons at the bottom left of the mapping screen.